What is fieldwork, practicum and internship? Fieldwork is work that takes place outside the classroom to gain practical knowledge

 position (must rotate through at least three departments), or a formalized internship.

 Why do I need a practicum and internship?
-One of the unique aspects of the School of Hotel, Restaurant and Tourism Management
+One of the unique aspects of the School of Hospitality and Tourism Management at the

-at the University of South Carolina, and one of the true strengths of the program
+University of South Carolina, and one of the true strengths of the program according

-according to industry professionals, is the requirement for the practicum and internship.
+to industry professionals, is the requirement for the practicum and internship.
+The

-The first internship, called the practicum, affords the student the opportunity to
+first internship, called the practicum, affords the student the opportunity to "test

 It is our belief that the practicum will allow the student to direct their HRTM professional